2024 Russia Beriev A-50 and Ilyushin Il-22 shootdowns: Beriev А-50

 The A-50 aircraft is a modification of the Ilyushin Il-76 that functions as a "flying radar".
 The cost of one A-50 was estimated at $330 million.

 According to the Military Balance 2022 bulletin, at the beginning of the Russian invasion of Ukraine, Russia had three A-50 and six modified A-50U aircraft in service.
 However, the media reported that in 2023, Rostec transferred another aircraft to the Russian Armed Forces.

 The A-50 was actively used during the invasion of Ukraine.
 It is capable of simultaneously tracking up to 60 air, surface and ground targets, directing combat aircraft to them.
 The A-50 is capable of detecting a fighter-class target flying at low altitude at a range of up to 200–400 km, and a target flying at high altitude at a range of up to 300–600 km; it can detect sea targets at a distance of up to 400 km.
 The aircraft is also equipped with active and passive electronic warfare systems, as well as infrared jamming systems.
 The A-50U has higher performance characteristics.

 Military pilot and retired Major General Vladimir Popov claimed that with the help of the A-50, Russia is able to track Patriot air defense missile launches and then attack them.
 Journalists noted that the A-50s are capable of significantly complicating the actions of Ukrainian aviation, for example, attacks by Su-24 frontline bombers with Storm Shadow missiles on Russian targets.

-Russia has never lost a single A-50 aircraft in the war with Ukraine.
+Russia had not previously lost any A-50 aircraft in the war with Ukraine.
 In February 2023, one A-50 was damaged by a drone in Belarus, after which it was sent to Taganrog for repairs.